amritsingh183/amritsingh183.github.io/_posts/2025-10-18-rust-option-result.md

     - Pointers are just addresses without safety or lifetime guarantees, requiring explicit unsafe code to dereference.
     - They are simple memory addresses without lifetimes or borrowing rules.
     - They can be null, dangling, or invalid.
-    - You can perform arithmetic on raw pointers.
+    - You can perform arithmetic on raw pointers using methods like `add()`, `offset()`, or by casting to `usize` and back.
+    - Creating references to uninitialized, improperly aligned, or invalid memory through raw pointers is undefined behavior.
     - Accessing the memory they point to requires unsafe blocks.
     - They provide low-level control but without safety guarantees enforced by Rust.